What do Medical Assistants do?

 They Help Patients

 - Mostly by helping patients perform tasks they may no longer be able to like basic grooming, assisting them to move in and out of bed, showering or bathing, and serving meals

 Listen to Their Patients

-- Many time patients will tell things to a nursing assistant that they didn’t mention when a higher level healthcare provider assessed them.
-Nursing assistants spend way more time with their patients and must listen carefully for any information that should be passed along to a higher level healthcare provider.
+- Many times patients will tell things to a medical assistant that they didn’t mention when a higher-level healthcare provider assessed them. medical assistants spend way more time with their patients and must listen carefully for any information that should be passed along to a higher-level healthcare provider.

-- NA’s will often assist in taking and recording basic vital signs like weight, temp, and blood pressure and then record them in their institutions electronic health record system.
+- Medical Assistants will often assist in taking and recording basic vital signs like weight, temp, and blood pressure and then record them in their institution’s electronic health record system.
 So strong clinical skills are a must.

-It takes a very special person to be a Nursing Assistant.
+It takes a very special person to be a Medical Assistant.